Menh1505/browser.nvim/README.md

 - Github
   - Ex ":Github lazy" to search 'lazy' in Github
 - You can use keymap
-  - Ex <leader>gg to search Google quickly
+  - Ex &lt;leader&gt;gg to search Google quickly